 The iPad Pro seems to be used mostly for media consumption or the odd email while traveling.

-To keep all his gadgets and gizos powered up on the go, Sam’s power bank of choice is the popular Omnicharge 20.
+To keep all his gadgets and gizmos powered up on the go, Sam’s power bank of choice is the popular Omnicharge 20.

-In my career I’ve been very lucky to have opportunity to photograph not only well known individuals, but the most fun and creative wedding couples I could ask for.
+In my career, I’ve been very lucky to have the opportunity to photograph not only well known individuals but the most fun and creative wedding couples I could ask for.
 Balancing 45 weddings and upwards of 120 press events a year has dragged me through more photography equipment than I care to admit.
 I own Nikon, Canon, Leica, and Sony brands and used them all extensively, but the only mainstay in my bag is the Nikon camera body.